scheidelerl/pyexistdb/doc/existdb.rst

-:mod:`existdb` -- Store and retrieve data in an eXist database
+:mod:`pyexistdb` -- Store and retrieve data in an eXist database
 ==============================================================

-.. automodule:: eulexistdb
+.. automodule:: pyexistdb

 ..
 FIXME: automodules here rely on undoc-members to include undocumented
      members in the output documentation.
 We should move away from this,